bizurkur/mockfs/docs/pages/04-credits.md

 - Support for more detailed file quotas

-- Support for emulating different filesystems (e.g. you can set up mockfs to behave like Windows)
+- Support for emulating different file systems (e.g. you can set up mockfs to behave like Windows)

 - Support for special files, such as /dev/null or /dev/random